softwaresaved/az-intermediate-software-skills-course/setup.md

 ## Git Version Control Tool
 Git is a program that can be accessed from your command line tool.

-- On Windows, it is recommended to use **Git Bash**, which comes included as part of the [Git For Windows package](https://gitforwindows.org/) and will install the Bash command line tool as well as Git.
+- On Windows, it is recommended to use **Git Bash**, which comes included as part of the **Git For Windows package**.
+It ca be obtained from the AstraZeneca Software Store by searching for “Git” and finding the icon called “Git 2.33” (or similar) and then clicking the “Request install” button.
+Alternatively, you can obtain it from the [**Git For Windows** package website](https://gitforwindows.org/).
-  - *For AstraZeneca-managed computers (where you may not have admin permissions), you can obtain Git For Windows package from the AstraZeneca Software Store.*
 - On macOS, Git is included as part of Apple's [Xcode tools](https://en.wikipedia.org/wiki/Xcode) and should be available from the command line as long as you have XCode.
 If you do not have XCode installed, you can download it from
   [Apple's App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or you can